gingerbeardman/contextmenu-actions/README.md

-# contextmenu-actions
+# ContextMenu Actions

-My repo of ContextMenu Actions (can also be used with Automator)
+My repo of ContextMenu Actions.

+With a little bit of effort these can also be used with Automator.

+Read all about it: